-Respondent's submissions
+B. Respondent's submissions

-[18] The respondent submits that this Court has already dealt with the question of connecting factors on a number of occasions and that this case provides no basis for reconsidering the method used to identify the situs of investment income when applying section 87 of the Indian Act.
+[19] The respondent submits that this Court has already dealt with the question of connecting factors on a number of occasions and that this case provides no basis for reconsidering the method used to identify the situs of investment income when applying section 87 of the Indian Act.

-[19] According to the respondent, Justice Angers' decision is consistent with the principles developed by the case law.
-In particular, the respondent alleges that there is no major distinction between this case and Lewin, above, which dealt with interest income from deposit certificates with the same establishement at issue in this case, the Caisse populaire du Village Huron.
+[20] According to the respondent, Justice Angers' decision is consistent with the principles developed by the case law.
+In particular, the respondent alleges that there is no major distinction between this case and Lewin, above, which dealt with interest income from deposit certificates with the same establishment at issue, namely the Caisse populaire du Village Huron.